Woolfrey/interface_serial_link/README.md

 # :jigsaw: Serial Link Interfaces

 This ROS2 package defines custom `.msg` and `.action` files for controlling serial link robot arms.
-It was created to be used alongside the [Serial Link Action Server](https://github.com/Woolfrey/server_serial_link) and [Serial Link Action Client](https://github.com/Woolfrey/client_serial_link) ROS2 packages.
+The purpose is to establish standardised communication protocols between an action server (which manages the robot control) and an action client (which handles the high-level task planning).
+It was created to be used alongside the [Serial link action server](https://github.com/Woolfrey/server_serial_link) and [Serial link action client](https://github.com/Woolfrey/client_serial_link) ROS2 packages.
 These interfaces have been deliberately abstracted for seemless integration with other potential action servers and action clients.

 #### :sparkles: Features:
 - Message types for defining both joint, and Cartesian trajectories for robot control.